jackyko1991/vnet-tensorflow/README.md

 Note: ```localhost``` may need to change to localhost name by your own in newer version of Tensorboard.

-### Evaluation
+### Evaluation (To be updated)
 To evaluate image data, first place the data in folder ```./data/evaluate```.
 Each image data should be placed in separate folder as indicated in the folder hierarchy

-There are several parameters you need to set in order manually
+There are several parameters you need to set in order manually in `EvaluationSetting` session of `./config/config.json`.
-- `model_path`, the default path is at `./tmp/ckpt/checkpoint-<global_step>.meta`
-- `checkpoint_dir`, the default path is at `./tmp/ckpt`
-- `patch_size`, this value need to be same as the one used in training
-- `patch_layer`, this value need to be same as the one used in training
-- `stride_inplane`, this value should be <= `patch_size`
-- `stride_layer`, this value should be <= `patch_layer`
-- `batch_size`, currently only support single batch processing

-Run `evaluate.py` after you have modified the corresponding variables.
+Run `main.py -p evaluate --config_json ./config/config.json` after you have modified the corresponding variables.
 All data in `./data/evaluate` will be iterated.
-Segmented label is named as `label_vnet.nii.gz` in same folder of the respective `img.nii.gz`.
+Segmented label is named specified ini `LabelFilename` and output in same folder of the respective input image files.

-You may change output label name by changing the line `writer.SetFileName(os.path.join(FLAGS.data_dir,case,'label_vnet.nii.gz'))`

-Note that you should keep preprocessing pipeline similar to the one in `train.py`, but without random cropping and noise.
+Note that you should keep preprocessing pipeline similar to the one during training, but without random cropping and noise.
+You may take reference to `evaluate` session in `./pipeline/pipeline2D.yaml`.
+#### Post Processing (To be updated)

 ## C++ Inference (Deprecated for newer version of Tensorflow)
 We provide a C++ inference example under directory [cxx](./cxx).
 For C++ implementation, please follow the guide [here](./cxx/README.md)